2014 Chhattisgarh sterilisation deaths: Arrests

 After being condemned by Chief Minister Raman Singh, on 12 November, Dr. Gupta was arrested and subsequently suspended.
 He said, "It was not my fault - the administration pressured me to meet targets.
 The surgeries went well but the problem was with the medicines given to the women."
 The case was presided over by Mahadev Katulkar.

 On November 14, 2014, the Director of Mahawar Pharma, the company that supplied medicines used in the sterilizations, was arrested and charged with fraud, and the company's drugs were banned from consumption.

 Response

 Chief Minister Raman Singh blamed negligence for the incident, and as a result, four health officials were suspended by the state, including the district's chief medical officer.
 The government promised to pay the equivalent of about $6,600 to each of the affected families.

-Unnamed local health officials denied any responsibility for the deaths, with some suggesting added pressure from the government to perform many operations in a short space of time.
-Chhattisgarh Health Minister Amar Agarwal said that the government has banned six unnamed medicines for such operations pending the investigation.
+Unnamed local health officials denied any responsibility for the deaths, with some suggesting that there was added pressure from the government to perform many operations in a short period of time.
+Chhattisgarh Health Minister Amar Agarwal said that the government had banned six unnamed medicines used in such operations pending the investigation.

 A team of doctors from All India Institute of Medical Sciences reached Bilaspur to probe the incident.
 Few other surgeons from the neighboring state of Andhra Pradesh were called on to assist in this crisis.